Reporter's Notebook: Progressives, moderate Dems trapped in congressional version of 'Schmigadoon!'

 There is particular tension among liberals and moderates right now.
 Rep. Ilhan Omar, D-Minn., suggested that Manchin is using "Republican talking points.
 We obviously didn't envision having Republicans as part of our party."

 Meantime, Jayapal is skeptical this all works out in the coming days.
 She doubts Pelosi brings the infrastructure bill to the floor without reconciliation ready to go.
-"I don't believe it’ll come for a vote unless we get the reconciliation bill done," said Jayapal "So I don't think it's impossible that it's done by Thursday, That's what we're working towards and if that were to happen, Then we’d be thrilled to vote for both."
+"I don't believe it’ll come for a vote unless we get the reconciliation bill done," said Jayapal "So I don't think it's impossible that it's done by Thursday, That's what we're working toward and if that were to happen, then we’d be thrilled to vote for both."

-Pelosi also appears to be putting into play a strategy which she hopes will compel moderates to vote for the broader social spending bill.
-If the House votes on infrastructure, she can then make the case that moderates got what they want.
+Pelosi also appears to be putting into play a strategy she hopes will compel moderates to vote for the broader social spending bill.
+If the House votes on infrastructure, she can then make the case that moderates got what they wanted.
 Now, it’s time for moderates to take one for the team and vote for the social spending package – whatever the ultimate size may be.

 So Democrats are at each other’s throats.
-But coming out of the Democratic Caucus meeting Monday night, you would think House Democrats were practically about to break out into a rendition of "The Age of Aquarius" from Hair.
+But coming out of the Democratic Caucus meeting Monday night, you would think House Democrats were practically about to break out into a rendition of "The Age of Aquarius" from "Hair."

 CLICK HERE TO GET THE FOX NEWS APP

-In fact, Hair is one of the few Broadway shows not lampooned in Schmigadoon!
+In fact, "Hair" is one of the few Broadway shows not lampooned in "Schmigadoon!"

 "I’m doing great," said Pelosi.
 "We just had a fabulous (session).
-Our members are so idealistic, strategic, and interested in getting results.
+Our members are so idealistic, strategic and interested in getting results.
 It was a beautiful meeting.
 I’m so proud of them."
 But so far, moderate and progressive Democrats aren’t yet ready to clasp hands and find their way across the stone footbridge.

 And until they do, everyone is marooned for the time being in the congressional version of "Schmigadoon!"